 Plus, 2 Low-Carb Bread Recipes to Try

 This fluffy bread is made with only four ingredients: eggs, cream cheese, cream of tartar, and salt.
-Each piece is only 35 calories and contains less than half a gram of carbs and two grams of protein.
+Each piece contains less than half a gram of carbs and two grams of protein.
 You can use this bread for sandwiches, quesadillas, and even a pizza crust.

 This recipe swaps white flour for finely ground almonds or almond flour.
 Almonds are high in protein and fiber, so the net carbs are only 7 grams per slice.
 Baking powder is used instead of yeast in this quick bread, so it only takes about 40 minutes to make from start to finish.